A successive centralized circumcenter reflection method for the convex feasibility problem: Introduction

 \end{listi} \end{definition}

+When the sets in the CFP are presented as in \cref{eq.CFP_function_values_verson}, the control sequence of the most violated constraint (function value version) depends not only on the sets themselves but also on the specific functions $f_i$ used to represent them, which are, of course, not unique.
+The control sequence will change if we change the functions $f_i$ (keeping the same sets $C_i$).
+Here, we assume that the $f_i$'s are fixed from the onset, so that the original problem can be seen as that of finding a point $\bar x$ which satisfies $f_i(\bar x)\le 0$ for all $i\in \{1,2, \dots m\}$.

-We note that Borwein and Tam, in \cite{Borwein.1}, introduced and analyzed a cyclic Douglas-Rachford iteration scheme.
-In this paper, in addition to studying the cyclic version of cCRM, we are going to employ the other two controls above.
-We call cCRM with the almost cyclic control sequence Algorithm 1, cCRM with the most violated constraint control sequence (\ref{eq.MostViolated1}) Algorithm 2, z and cCRM with most violated constraint control sequence (\ref{eq.MostViolated2}) Algorithm 3.
+We note that Borwein and Tam, in \cite{Borwein:2014,Borwein:2015}, introduced and analyzed a cyclic Douglas-Rachford iteration scheme.
+In this paper, in addition to studying the cyclic version of cCRM, we are going to employ the other two control sequences above.